auth0/extend-onepage-sample/readme.md

 The Starter plan try page also refers to a "container prefix" which each container name must start with.
 As a Starter plan user, you have access to a limited amount of containers.
 In addition to the 5 containers for production, you also have one dedicated dev container which you can use for running this sample.
 Copy the the dev container value from the try page to the `EXTEND_CONTAINER` setting.

-Finally, the token provided to you is not appropriate for the container you will be using.
-You can use the [wt cli](https://goextend.io/docs/wt-cli) or Curl to create an appropriate key:
+Finally, the token provided to you is the master token for management of your Extend subscription and not for direct use by the application.
+To continue, you'll need to first create a tenant token for you dev container.
+You can use Curl to create an appropriate key:

 	curl -X POST https://starter.auth0-extend.com/api/tokens/issue -H "Authorization: Bearer MYTOKENHERE" -H "Content-Type: application/json" --data '{"ten":"CONTAINER"}'